riken-yokohama-AI-drug/intDesc/README.md

 # intDesc
 intDesc is software for automatic, comprehensive, and precise identification and visualization of various molecular interactions based on the 3D structure.
-This repository provides the ability to detect interactions for residues of interest in protein-protein interactions.
+This repository explains intDesc's ability of detecting interactions for residues of interest in protein-protein interactions.

 ## Features
 - intDesc allows the detailed identification of numerous interactions, such as CH-O, CH-π, NH-π, S-π, S-O, and dipole interactions.